tensorflow/hub/docs/reusable_saved_models.md

-is separate from the SavedModel's signatures, which have been available since TF1 and continue to be used in TF2 for inference (such as deploying SavedModels to TF Serving or TF Lite). signatures for inference are not expressive enough to support fine-tuning, and [`tf.function`](https://www.tensorflow.org/api_docs/python/tf/function) provides a more natural and expressive
+is separate from the SavedModel's signatures, which have been available since TF1 and continue to be used in TF2 for inference (such as deploying SavedModels to TF Serving or TF Lite).
+Signatures for inference are not expressive enough to support fine-tuning, and [`tf.function`](https://www.tensorflow.org/api_docs/python/tf/function) provides a more natural and expressive
 [Python API](https://www.tensorflow.org/tutorials/customization/performance)